Where We Practice

 Banner – University Medicine

-This affiliation began in late February 2015 with the Arizona Board of Regents-approved merger of the University of Arizona Health Network with Banner Health.
-Banner is one of the largest nonprofit health-care systems in the country with 29 acute-care hospitals and health-care facilities.
-With more than 47,000 employees, it’s the leading nonprofit provider of hospital services in all the communities it serves and the largest private employer in Arizona.
+This affiliation with our primary clinical partner began in late February 2015 with the Arizona Board of Regents-approved merger of the University of Arizona Health Network with Banner Health.
+Banner is one of the largest nonprofit health-care systems in the country with 28 acute-care hospitals and health-care facilities.
+With more than 50,000 employees, it’s the leading nonprofit provider of hospital services in all the communities it serves and the largest private employer in Arizona.
 The company has committed to spending at least $500 million in Tucson on capital improvements.
 This includes a new nine-story, state-of-the-art hospital tower next to the current Banner – University Medical Center (UMC) Tucson hospital and a three-story, 200,000-plus square feet outpatient ambulatory care facility adjacent to the UA Cancer Center – North campus.

 Banner – University Medical Center Tucson

 Banner – University Medical Center South

 With 245 licensed beds, this hospital in south Tucson is recognized as an IBM Watson Health 100 Top Hospital in the United States and an Everest Award winner for its rate of improvement in quality care over five years.
 The facility also is an accredited Cardiac Receiving Center by the Arizona Department of Health Services (ADHS), Non-Invasive Vascular Lab by the IAC, a Certified Diabetes Self-Management Education Program by the American Diabetes Association, an Infectious Disease Treatment Center of Excellence by the ADHS, and a Senior Friendly Hospital by the Nurses Improving Care for Healthsystem Elders (NICHE) Program.

 University of Arizona Cancer Center – North Campus